praxxen07/Burger-SIngh-Assesment/README.md

 Q4: Investment Decision on Burger Singh Franchise (₹1 crore)

-Each answer is humanized, business-oriented, and data-backed.

 ### 🔍 How to Review
-Start with the PDF
+1. Start with the PDF

-Open Burger_Singh_Report.pdf to read all four answers in a structured format.
+2. Open BS_documentation.pdf to read all four answers in a structured format.

-Includes both numerical results and actionable insights.
+3. Includes both numerical results and actionable insights.

-Check the Code
+4. Check the Code

-Open analysis_notebook.ipynb to see how the analysis was performed.
+5. Open BurgerSingh.ipynb to see how the analysis was performed.

-Run it if you want to reproduce or verify results.
+6. Run it if you want to reproduce or verify results.

-Explore the Data
+7. Explore the Data

-Refer to the Excel files in the data folder for raw inputs.
+8. Refer to the Excel files in the data folder for raw inputs.